kontena/docs/quick-start.md

           status: running
 ```

-You can also browse services on Kontena Cloud Dashboard to see stats, logs and configuration of each deployed stack service.
+You can also browse services on the Kontena Cloud Dashboard to see stats, logs and configuration of each deployed stack service.

-Please see the following examples for more advanced stacks:
+To explore and install ready-made stacks you can use the `stack reg search` command or see the following examples:

 - [PostgreSQL Cluster (stolon)](https://github.com/kontena/kontena-stacks/tree/master/stolon)
 - [Kong API Gateway](https://github.com/kontena/kontena-stacks/tree/master/kong)